 Underground waters.On the region territory, 62 deposits (152 lots) of underground waters have been explored, with their balance reserves of 16,895,100 m3/day, including water for service and drinking purposes – 4,059,500 m3/day, for industrial and technical purposes- 142,500 m3/day, for soil irrigation – 12,693,000 m3/day.
 The region has a huge underground water potential; their forecast operational resources amount to 27,249,000 m3/day, including water with up to 1 g/dm3 mineralization – 26,834,200 m3/day.
 Now, 44 underground water deposits are being operated (134 lots) with a total water intake amounting to 1,000,600 m3/day, including for service and drinking purposes - 337,300 m3/day, for industrial and technical purposes - 345,000 m3/day, for soil irrigation - 17,200 m3/day, thermal energy waters - 16,200 m3/day, combined use - 17,700 m3/day.
 Total water losses during transportation of underground waters is 266,300 m3/day.
 Water intake at lots with unproved reserves for service and drinking purposes is 4,710 m3.

 Mineral waters.
 Almaty region is promising as for its mineral waters.
-By the present time, on its territory more than 2,036 occurrences of mineral water with different chemical contents and temperature have been identified.
+By the present time, on its territory more than 2,036 occurrences of mineral water with different chemical s and temperature have been identified.
 At 10 deposits (18 lots), reserves of underground waters for treating purposes have been identified in the amount of 12,110 m3 /day by a total of A+B+C1+C2 categories.
 In 2005, two lots with a total reserves of 267 m3/day were credited to the balance and reserves of Aksaiskoye Deposit were reevaluated with decrease of resources by 460 m3 /day.

-Thermomineral water at Alma-Arasan Deposit by its chemical content is close to French mineral waters of Pyrenean type (Ex Le Ben, etc), which are world-wide known.
+Thermomineral water at Alma-Arasan Deposit by its chemical is close to French mineral waters of Pyrenean type (Ex Le Ben, etc), which are world-wide known.
 At present, a resort is operating at this location.
 On the basis of Almaty Deposit mineral waters, health resorts and a balneary are operating.
 Weakly mineralized, weakly alkaline, thermal chloride hydrocarbonate-sulphate natrium waters of Alban-Arasan Deposit are used for table bottling.
-Tau-Turgen mineral waters by their chemical content are nitric, sulphate, calcium natrium, weakly thermal, mineralized without “specific” components; at present are not being operated.
+Tau-Turgen mineral waters by their chemical are nitric, sulphate, calcium natrium, weakly thermal, mineralized without “specific” components; at present are not being operated.
 A lot of peloids is preliminarily measured (Tuzkol Lake).
 Mineral table waters are taken from two lots of springs named Teply Kluch and Akkainar for bottling purposes.
 Mineral water intake is performed at 14 lots in the amount of 1,080 m3/day.